WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

   - OSMnx
 ---

-I've primarily commuted by bicycle for over 6 years.
+I've commuted by bicycle for over 6 years.
 After moving to Chicago for graduate school, I quickly came to appreciate the dedicated lakefront bike trail.
-Bike trails and bike lanes make commuting much more enjoyable, and more importantly, much safer.
+Bike trails and bike lanes make commuting much safer and more enjoyable.
 However, some cities do a better job than others at building this infrastructure.
 The goal of this project is to visualize cycleway networks and also find a way to quantify the best and worst bike cities in the US.

 ![](https://williamthyer.github.io/images/bike_networks/best_worst_cities.png)